deepchecks/deepchecks/docs/source/user-guide/dataset_object.rst

 now instead of needing keeping track fo the label column, we can track it within the the Dataset Object.

- - Explain Cat Features and that we will talk about them later
- - Show some functionality that is intuitive and saves time (e.g. `train_test_split`)

 Inferring Features And Categorical Features
 ===========================================
 Dataset defines which columns of the data are features and of them which are categorical features.